rasmus-kirk/website/index.md

   An open source rust program that keeps your speakers active.

 Feel free to explore my projects and reach out if you have any questions.

+## Experience

+Student Software Engineer | Concordium
+October 2022 – March 2026 (approx. 3.5 years)

+- **Smart contract tooling:** Mainly around testing and building infrastructure related to the WebAssembly smart contracts.

+- **SDK Development** - Maintaining and expanding the capabilities of the SDK's (Rust, JS, Dotnet).

+- **Rust Services** Fixing and expanding various Rust-based services.

+I've also participated in discussions with the Science Team related practical applications to the SNARK-based studies I've been pursuing in my Masters.

 # Contact